-Project management is how a project is designed and organized to produce an end product that will make an impact on an organization.
-It is where knowledge, skills, experience, and processes are applied to meet the organization’s objectives.
-Projects that are new, time-bound, involve multiple parties, and require risk control need project management.
+Project management refers to how a project is designed and organized to produce an end product that will make an impact on an organization.
+It is where knowledge, skills, experience, and processes are applied to meet an organization’s objectives.
+Projects that are new, time-bound, involve multiple parties and require risk control need project management.

-Different projects come up in almost all businesses across industries, including IT, transport and infrastructure, finance, law, as well as building and construction.
+Different projects come up in almost all businesses across industries, including IT, transport and infrastructure, finance, law, and construction.

 Why is Project Management Important?

-Project management paves the way for the success of the project.
+Project management paves the way for the success of a project.
 It ensures that all professionals involved will work harmoniously to deliver results that translate to a positive return on investment.
 Without formal management, several problems may occur.
-This includes a lack of teamwork, unclear objectives, inadequate resources, poor quality, and delayed deliverables.
+They include a lack of teamwork, unclear objectives, inadequate resources, poor quality, and delayed deliverables.

 What is a Project Manager?